ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/steps/tutorial_fx_1.md

         return "wss://ankor-todo-sample.irian.at/websocket/ankor";
     }
 }</pre></code>
 <p>The <code>AnkorApplication</code> class does all the plumbing and wiring for you.
-When you enter the
+When entering the
 <code>startFXClient</code> method a WebSocket connection has already been set up, the Ankor system
-has received an id from the server and sends heartbeat messages to the server in fixed intervals.</p>
+has received an id from the server and heartbeat messages are sent to the server in fixed intervals.</p>

 </div>